25prabhu10/notes/docs/Languages/JavaScript/Node.js/Node.js.md

 # Node.js

-Node.js is a JavaScript runtime built on Google's open-source _V8 JavaScript engine_.
+Node.js is a JavaScript runtime built on Google's open-source _V8 JavaScript engine_

-Created by _Ryan Dahl_.
+> Created by _Ryan Dahl_

-## Philosophy
+## Introduction

 1. **Small core**: Node.js runtime and built-in modules are so-called Node.js core is small.
 Containing only the bare minimum functionalities leaving the rest to the so-called _userland_.
 Where modules can be created and experimented to provide better solutions.